What is learning like at Oxford?

 - A-levels: A*A*A-AAA

-- If your child is taking any science A-levels, they are also expected to take and pass the practical components.
+- If your child is using any science A-levels to meet their offer, they are also expected to take and pass the practical components.

 Oxford teaching is different to most other universities.
 Each student gets a great deal of personalised attention from their tutors, whilst also being encouraged to learn independently.